profharris/ESP32-S3-1.54in-TFT-Expansion-Board-with-Speaker/README.md

 ### 【3】 LCD 1.54in 240×240 color IPS TFT (ST7789V) ***verified***

-The TFT Display was identified by:&nbsp; (1) “1.54 TFT Display” in the title and &nbsp;(2) the picture of the _10-pin ribbon connection_ for the display on the back of the Expansion Adapter.&nbsp; The TFT Display appears to be:&nbsp; a 1.54in LCD Module,&nbsp; IPS color 240×240 TFT,&nbsp;
+The TFT Display is identified by:&nbsp; (1) “1.54 TFT Display” in the title and &nbsp;(2) the picture of the _10-pin ribbon connection_ for the display on the back of the Expansion Adapter.&nbsp; The TFT Display is a:&nbsp; 1.54in LCD Module,&nbsp; IPS color 240×240 TFT,&nbsp;
 with a 10Pin plug-in strip,&nbsp; and ST7789V2 Driver.

 ![LCD 1.54in 240×240 color IPS TFT (ST7789T3)](https://github.com/profharris/ESP32-S3-1.54in-TFT-Expansion-Board-with-Speaker/blob/main/images/LCD%201.54in%20240%C3%97240%20color%20IPS%20TFT%2010-pin%20(ST7789T3).jpg)<br/>